percona/pmm-doc/docs/quickstart.md

         Default credentials are **admin:admin**

-For instructions on installing the PMM Server with other methods, see [Setting up PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html).
+For detailed instructions on installing the PMM Server through other methods, see [Setting up PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/index.html).

 ## Add a database instance